 To complete the PhD, students must pass a Dissertation Exam.
 This exam involves approval of the written dissertation and an oral defense of the dissertation.
 The oral defense must be scheduled through the BME Department and the UD Graduate College must be notified of the defense using their online form.
 The written dissertation must be deposited with the BME department for submission to the student's Dissertation Committee at least 2 weeks before the oral defense.
-The oral presentation will be announced to the University community and open to the public, and will last ~45 min.
-After questions from the public not to exceed 15 minutes, a closed Q&A session with the Dissertation Committee of 30-60 minutes will follow.
+The oral presentation will be announced to the University community and open to the public, and will last approximately 45 min.
+After questions from the public not to exceed 15 minutes, a closed Q&A session with the Dissertation Committee of approximately 30-60 minutes will follow.
 The student will be responsible for making corrections to the dissertation document and for meeting all Graduate College deadlines for submission.
-All paperwork that must be submitted prior to and following the defense of the dissertation and approval of the written dissertation Defense Notification, and the Dissertation Defense Certification forms.
+All paperwork that must be submitted prior to and following the defense of the dissertation and approval of the written dissertation document can be found online.
+These include the Advanced Degree Application, Dissertation Defense Notification, and the Dissertation Defense Certification forms.
 Detailed instructions regarding dissertation style guidelines and dissertation deposition deadlines can be found on the UD Graduate College website.

-Department policy is that students must complete the Dissertation Exam within 5 years of the Qualifying Exam (6 years after matriculation) or must petition the Graduate Director, in writing, for an extension of this deadline, else they risk being designated a Student Not in Academic Compliance (see below).
+The Dissertation Exam must occur no sooner than one year after the Dissertation Proposal.
+Students are encouraged to hold a meeting with their entire Dissertation Committee prior to their defense, particularly in there is a significant gap in time between Dissertation Proposal and Dissertation Exam, where they will review technical and scientific content of their research prior to completing and defending their Dissertation.
+Department policy is that students must complete the Dissertation Exam by the end of 7 years from matriculation, or must petition the Graduate Director, in writing, for an extension of this deadline, else they risk being designated a Student Not in Academic Compliance (see below).